-'Gold leaf illuminates the painting, catching the light and animating a room.'
+'Gold leaf illuminates a painting, catching the light and animating the room.'

 A painting might be a forest – you see the trees and the stag.
 There is the sense of a chase.
 You may not notice at once the monkey holding a branch – perhaps he is escaping with the tree of knowledge?
 Then you see the peregrine and lark in the tree tops, and the rabbits and plants in the undergrowth, and the story is developed.
 Allusions to ancient art give us a sense of security, yet anything might happen.
 There is room for the viewer’s own interpretation of the scene.

 'I love working to commission, weaving precious elements from individual lives into a unique and very personal work of art.'

 My light-filled studio sits in the town centre high above the River Severn.
 I find endless inspiration in the river and the beautiful Shropshire countryside.
 Drawing on memories of living in different parts of the world, deep childhood impressions from the North York Moors, the Essex coast where I used to stay with my Gran, and Zimbabwe where I was born.

 My rambling old house was once part of a nursing home: more than one visitor has told me their mum or their uncle was born in the room where I paint.
 It gives it a very positive vibe.
 I’ve lived in this house for 30 years, filled it with books and textiles and created a garden, with winding paths, turns and surprises – and always full of birdsong!